Generalized Kummer surfaces over finite fields

 \begin{prop} An algebra $\HH$ from Theorem~\ref{rigid_actions} admits a homomorphism to $M(2,\HH_p)$ if and only if $p$ satisfies the conditions in the table below.

 \end{prop}

-\begin{proof} The first column of the table follows from Theorem~\ref{trivial_H} and the fact that $\QQ(\zeta_n)\otimes_\QQ\HH_p$ represents the trivial element of the Brauer group if and only if $\QQ(\zeta_n)$ does not split in $p$.
+\begin{proof} The first column of the table follows from Theorem~\ref{trivial_H} and the fact that $\QQ(\zeta_n)\otimes_\QQ\HH_p$ represents the trivial element of the Brauer group if and only if $\QQ(\zeta_n)$ does not split at $p$.

 Let $r\in \{2,3\}$, but $r\neq p$.
 Put $K=\QQ(\sqrt{-rp})$.
 Clearly, both $K\otimes \HH_r$, and $K\otimes \HH_p$ are trivial.
 According to Theorem~\ref{trivial_H}, there is a homomorphism $K\to \HH_p$, and we have a sequence of homomorphisms of $\QQ$-algebras: